PKUHPC/CraneSched/docs/en/deployment/backend/Ubuntu.md

 timedatectl set-ntp true
 ```

-### 1.4 Configure Firewall
+### 1.3 Configure the firewall

 !!! tip
-    If you have multiple nodes, perform this step on **each node**.
-Otherwise, inter-node communication will fail.
+    Run this step on **every node** in the cluster—otherwise communication between nodes fails.

-    Please see the config file `/etc/crane/config.yaml` for port configuration details.
+    Refer to `/etc/crane/config.yaml` for port configuration details.

+Debian/Ubuntu ships with UFW by default.
+Disable it with:

 ```bash
 systemctl stop ufw
 systemctl disable ufw
 ```

-If your cluster requires the firewall to remain active, open the following ports:
+If the firewall must remain active, allow these ports:

 ```bash
 ufw allow 10013